openzfs/openzfs-docs/docs/Developer Resources/Custom Packages.rst

    and may be used with Enterprise Linux distributions like Red Hat and CentOS.
 These distributions provide a stable kABI (Kernel Application Binary Interface) which allows the same binary modules to be used with new versions of the distribution provided kernel.
+Note that these packges do not quite follow Redhat's rules, so there is a slight possibility that a new kernel could fail with one of these packages.
+The probability is low, but we recommend that for production servers, you disable automatic kernel updates when using one of these builds.

 By default the build system will generate user packages and both DKMS and kmod style kernel packages if possible.
 The user packages can be